-Applicants can apply directly to the Department of Home Affairs in South Africa, but may find certain offices are not organised for easy public access.
-The process is often confusing, time consuming and frustrating.
-South African Home Affairs is notorious for poor customer service, disorganisation and shifting standards.
+Applicants can apply directly to a South Africa mission or through a South Africa visa application centre.
+Expats may, however, find that certain offices are not easily accessible and obtaining advice is difficult.
+The process is often confusing, time consuming and frustrating – South African Home Affairs is notorious for poor service, disorganisation and shifting standards.

-South Africa's immigration regulations are not points-based, but assessed on a case-by-case basis.
-This policy creates a large grey area that is often best navigated with the help of an external service.
-The experience and knowledge an immigration practitioner provides can be invaluable in preparing a correct application and monitoring its process.
+Applications are not points-based, but assessed on a case-by-case basis.
+This policy creates a large grey area that is often best navigated with the experience and knowledge that an immigration practitioner provides, when it comes to correctly preparing an application and monitoring its process.